Reinoud II van Brederode: Life

 He was the son of Walraven I van Brederode and Johanna van Vianen.
 His uncle William van Brederode ruled as regent during his minority until 1438, when Reinoud was officially named Lord.
 In 1445 he was made a knight of the Order of the Golden Fleece and was also appointed burgrave of Utrecht.
 Reinoud came to his brother Gijsbrecht van Brederode's aid in the bishop's dispute with David of Burgundy, who however managed to capture Reinoud in 1470, and had him tortured.
 Charles the Bold set him free, but the captivity and torture had taken its toll on Reinoud, who would never be the same.

 Family

 Reinoud married with Elisabeth, or Lijsbeth Willems in 1440.
 He had many children with Elisabeth, but the marriage was not recognised and the children were given bastard status.
-Around 1458, Reinoud married Yolanda de Lalaing, a daughter of William de Lalaing.
+Around 1458, Reinoud married Yolande de Lalaing, a daughter of William de Lalaing.

 Reinoud had the following children with Elisabeth, his first wife: